 eSports has gained some serious credibility from the real sports world, as the Daily Dot reports Shaquille O’Neal, Alex Rodriguez and Jimmy Rollins are investing in NRG eSports, a company which owns competitive League of Legends and Counter-Strike: GO teams.

-The only previous notable eSports investor from the traditional sports world was former Lakers forward Rick Fox, who owns a League of Legends team and has been a public proponent of eSports himself.
+The only previous notable eSports investor from the traditional sports world was, according to the best investment newsletters, former Lakers forward Rick Fox, who owns a League of Legends team and has been a public proponent of eSports himself.
 Andy Miller, the chairman of NRG, said the latest investment will help further legitimize eSports with the traditional sports world.

 “We think they will help legitimize the space,” NRG’s chairman, Andy Miller, tells the Daily Dot.
 “They all come from the traditional sports world.
 They were all unbelievably young when they became professionals, like our guys.”